Visitor restrictions relaxed at Cone Health hospitals

-GREENSBORO — More people can soon visit loved ones at Cone Health hospitals, including Annie Penn Hospital in Reidsville, as COVID-19 infections decrease, Cone officials announced Friday.
+GREENSBORO — More people can now visit loved ones at Cone Health hospitals, including Annie Penn Hospital in Reidsville, as COVID-19 infections decrease, Cone officials announced Friday.

-The changes go into effect at 7 a.m. on Feb.
+The changes went into effect on Feb.
 28 at Annie Penn, Alamance Regional Medical Center, Cone Health Behavioral Health Hospital, The Moses H. Cone Memorial Hospital and Wesley Long Hospital.
 Masks will still be required at all Cone Health locations, officials said in a news release.

 With the lowest rates of COVID-19 in our community since late December, the risk of visitors infecting patients or staff has fallen, one administrator said.